-Simply put, income is defined as money that comes into your personal household, usually generated as compensation in the form of a paycheck for work you have done.
-Other sources of income might include selling goods or services by doing a side job, getting paid for consulting services or selling products you've made or are reselling on eBay, at craft fairs or at other venues.
+Simply put, income represents money that comes into your personal household, usually generated as compensation in the form of a paycheck for work you have performed.
+Other sources of income might include selling goods online or services by doing a side job, getting paid for consulting services or selling products you've made on eBay, at craft fairs or at other venues.

-Other types of income come from royalties, which are gained from agreements made relating to copyrights, patents, or gas, mineral or petroleum properties.
-Even bartering can be a way of generating income if you strike a good deal and perform a service in exchange for taking possession of a motorcycle, for example, and then turn around and sell that bike.
+Other types of income come from royalties, which come from agreements made relating to copyrights, patents, or gas, mineral or petroleum properties.
+Even bartering can generate income if you strike a good deal and perform a service in exchange for taking possession of a motorcycle, for example, and then turn around and sell that bike.

-Net income refers to take-home pay or the amount of money earned after payroll withholding, such as state and federal income taxes, social security taxes and pretax benefits like health insurance premiums or commuting costs.
+Net income refers to the remainder of your pay, or the amount of money earned after payroll withholding, such as state and federal income taxes, social security taxes and pretax benefits like health insurance premiums, retirement plan investments or commuting costs.

 If you are enrolled in a flexible spending account (FSA) to pay for medical costs, the amount withheld from each paycheck is calculated on a pre-tax basis.
-Simply put, net income is gross income less deductions.
+Your net income equals your gross income less all of these deductions.

 Accounting for Net Income on Personal Finance Software

-Net income is a simple, yet very important component of your personal finances.
-Having a clear understanding of how much money is coming into your personal household, and what differentiates it from your gross income, will give you a good grasp on your overall financial picture.
+Net income serves as a simple, yet important indicator of your personal financial position.
+Having a clear understanding of how much money comes into your personal household, and what differentiates it from your gross income, will give you a better grasp on your overall financial picture.